May 13, 2026•19 min read

 Resolution requirements depend on where you use the images.
 Marketplace listings and social media are fine at 1080px.
 Product detail pages on your own store benefit from 2K or higher.
 Print catalogs and zoom-capable galleries need 4K.

 WearView supports up to 4K.
 Uwear offers up to 4K with its upscaling feature (base resolution 704x1024).
-Modelia goes up to 2K.
-Photoroom's output varies by feature.
-If resolution is a priority, WearView offers the highest quality at the most accessible price point.
+If you plan to hand-finish images, Photoshop exports at full print resolution and Canva Pro exports high-resolution PNGs.
+If resolution is a priority for generated try-ons, WearView offers the highest quality at the most accessible price point.

 FAQ